yonglin-wang/temporal-relation-annotation/README.md

 6. Begin your annotation journey!
 <img src="https://github.com/YonglinWang-Brandeis/cs140-groupB-annotation-files/blob/master/img/6_relation.png" width="70%" height="70%">

+## Annotation Schema and Guildeline
+See our regularly updated [guildeline](https://docs.google.com/document/d/1LZXOLTrth4FPP0_m9PauW0k9P-En9mYyvY4qOHSPs2I/edit?usp=sharing)
 ### Part 1: Get rid of auxiliaries

-various forms of "do", "be", "have"

-e.g. I don't want to eat, and so doesn't he. --> *do* in *don't* and *does* in *doesn't* should not be tagged as verbs
+various forms of "do", "be", "have" e.g. I don't want to eat, and so doesn't he. --> *do* in *don't* and *does* in *doesn't* should not be tagged as verbs

 ### Part 2: Choose the correct relation

-See our regularly updated [guildeline](https://docs.google.com/document/d/1LZXOLTrth4FPP0_m9PauW0k9P-En9mYyvY4qOHSPs2I/edit?usp=sharing)